What is String capitalize() Method?

 The return value of Python capitalize() method is a new string where the opening character of your original string is transformed into capital-case.

 This method will not alter your initial string; instead, it will generate and provide a new string with the desired capitalization.
-It’s a useful method that aids you in ensuring consistent text formatting.
+Its a useful method that aids you in ensuring consistent text formatting.
 Consider below illustration:

 For this example, we are working with strings and specifically utilizing capitalize() method.
 We start by defining a variable named original_string and assign it the value hello, python helper.
 This serves as our initial string that we want to modify.